Antwerpen-Centraal railway station

+Antwerpen-Centraal railway station (Station Antwerpen-Centraal; Gare d'Anvers-Central) is the main railway station in Antwerp, Belgium.
+It is one of the most important hubs in the country and is one of the four Belgian stations on the high-speed rail network.
+From 1873 to early 2007, it was a terminal station.
+The current building, designed by the architect Louis Delacenserie, was constructed between 1895 and 1905.
+On 23 March 2007, a tunnel with two continuous tracks was opened under part of the city and under the station.
+The train services are operated by the National Railway Company of Belgium (NMBS/SNCB).

 History

 Early history

 Antwerp's first station was the terminus of the Brussels–Mechelen–Antwerp railway line, which opened on 3 June 1836.
 The original station building was made of wood and was replaced by a new and larger building on the occasion of the opening of the new international connection to the Netherlands in 1854–55.

 The current terminal station building was constructed between 1895 and 1905 as a replacement for the first station.
 The stone-clad building was designed by the architect Louis Delacenserie.
 The viaduct into the station is also a notable structure designed by local architect Jan Van Asperen.
 A plaque on the north wall bears the name Middenstatie ("Middle Station"), an expression now antiquated in Dutch.
 To the north of the station a large public square, known as the Statieplein ("Station Square"), was created, acting as an entry to the city for its many commuters.
 In 1935, the square's name was changed to the Koningin Astridplein, in honour of the recently deceased Queen Astrid.